cindyhfls/CommunityDetectionBrainNetworks/README.md

 # Community Detection in Neuroimaging Data

-# Warning: there is a lot of unnecessary function from the legacy versions and external toolboxes which might have compatability issues/bugs.
+# Warning: This is still under development.
+There is a lot of unnecessary function from the legacy versions and external toolboxes which might have compatability issues/bugs.
 They will be deleted eventually so maybe only download the function that is relevant instead of everything.

 ## Introduction and motivation
 This package is currently under development and testing.
 The initial commit is done by Dr. Adam Eggebrecht and is an upgrade from the [GraphTools] (https://www.nitrc.org/projects/graphtools/), with an attempt to make community detection of brain networks more principled and data-driven, especially in optimizing for the scale (number of communities).